hyuntaepark-gh/olist-sql-analytics/README.md

 ## 🚀 Why This Project Matters

-This project demonstrates how SQL can be used not only for querying data,
-but for **driving business decisions** through structured analysis,
+This project demonstrates how SQL can be used not only for querying data, but for **driving business decisions** through:

-clear KPIs, and actionable insights.
+- Clearly defined KPIs
+- Validated analytical foundations
+- Explainable performance drivers
+- Actionable insights aligned with operational and marketing strategy

+---

 ## 📁 Repository Structure